Paakofi72/miniproject1/README.md

 6.Merge is a git command that allows you to take multiple different branches and integrate them together into a single branch.
 To use merge, you type $ git merge origin/master

+7. Checkout is a git command that lets you navigate between branches.
+Checkout makes sure the branch files is up to date with the version stored in a branch. to use checkout, you type $ git checkout-b